michael-wall/liferay-2fa/readme.txt

 2. Perform a Gradle > Refresh Gradle Project then build the totp-2fa OSGi bundles with Gradle through the Gradle Tasks view

 3. Copy the following newly built totp-2fa OSGi bundles to the Liferay deploy folder and confirm they deploy successfully with the Gogo shell
-- com.mw.totp-2fa.login.fragment (this is a Fragment bundle so it will remain at Resolved status)
 - com.mw.totp-2fa.login.auth
 - com.mw.totp-2fa.service
 - com.mw.totp_2fa.key.api